vict01/Cypress_Trello-Board/README.md

 - [GitHub page from where get real events plugins](https://github.com/dmtrKovalenko/cypress-real-events)

 And that’s it!
-You can start learning!
+You can start running your test!

-Hope you enjoy this.

-For more tips and tricks regarding Cypress, make sure you visit [my homepage](https://filiphric.com)